Intended use: Recovery runs, long distance. Use on all surfaces except trail.

 In footwear industry parlance, Adidas Sonic Boost is what is called a ‘takedown’ or part of a ‘tiering strategy’.
 Before the word ‘take-down’ conjures up images of Herculean bodybuilders besting each other on a floodlit ring, let us explain.
 Let’s say there exists a shoe which represents the pinnacle or statement level of a product line or a technology, but comes with a credit-score-busting price tag.
 So the brand introduces a shoe or a product line which is financially more affable while featuring a toned, or take-down level of the signature technology or component.
 A good analogy would be the difference between the premium iPhone 5S and less expensive 5C.

 The original 2013 Energy Boost released to widespread adoption by runners and recreational users alike, but at $160, it was expensive.
 Given that circumstance, things made perfect sense when Adidas followed it up with release of the Sonic Boost in August 2013.
 The $100 Sonic showcased the Boost technology in a more conservative form, and at a full sixty below the Energy Boost.
-For reasons best known to mandarins at Herzogenaurch, the Sonic Boost doesn’t seem to have landed Stateside, Canada or even Australia.
+For reasons best known to the powers-that-be at Herzogenaurch, the Sonic Boost doesn’t seem to have landed Stateside, Canada or even Australia.
 Is Adidas waiting for Sonic Boost 2 to launch?
 Not sure, but the coming months might hold a clue.
 Whatever the reason, it’s a pity that the Sonic Boost is not a worldwide launch.

 Sometimes, footwear excellence is measured not by instances of in-your-face superiority, but rather the uniform tedium of competence.
 In other words, if there is little wrong with a shoe, then it must be really good.
 The Sonic Boost falls in that category.
 The shoe does not come across as spectacular in any one area, but when seen as a complete package, the Sonic delivers on multiple fronts.